syncfusion-content/maui-docs/MAUI/ListView/getting-started.md

 ## Selection

 The SfListView allows selecting the item by setting the `SfListView.SelectionMode` property.
 Set the `SfListView.SelectionMode` property to single, multiple, and none based on the requirements.
-Informations about the selected item can be tracked using the `SfListView.SelectedItem` and `SfListView.SelectedItems` properties.
+Information about the selected item can be tracked using the `SfListView.SelectedItem` and `SfListView.SelectedItems` properties.
 It also allows changing the selection highlight color by using the `SfListView.SelectionBackgroundColor`.

 The gesture type can be changed to select the item by setting the `SfListView.SelectionGesture` property.
 Set the `SfListView.SelectionGesture` property to Tap, DoubleTap, and Hold based on the requirements.

-The selection operations can be handled with the help of `SelectionChanging` and `SelectionChanged` events of the SfListView.
+The `SelectionChanging` and `SelectionChanged` events of the SfListView can be used to handle selection operations.

 {% tabs %}
 {% highlight xaml %}